franklauder/franklauder.github.io/_projects/2024-02-04-energyDashboard-project.md

 #subtitle: 'This is a demo'
 date: 2024-02-04 00:00:00
 featured_image: '/images/energyDasboard/hex_plot.jpg'
-excerpt: This Dashboard utilizes interactive chlorapeth maps in addition to interactive tables to aid in the analyis of theb New York Energy Efficiency program
+excerpt: 'This Dashboard utilizes interactive chlorapeth maps in addition to interactive tables to aid in the analyis of theb New York Energy Efficiency program'
 ---

 ![](/images/energyDasboard/tile_plot.jpg)